Quitting smoking 'cold turkey'

 What exactly does 'cold turkey' mean?
 It usually means stopping smoking all at once rather than gradually cutting down to no cigarettes.

-Whichever method you choose, studies shows that quitting smoking using nicotine replacement therapy (NRT) or prescribed tablets has the best results.
-If you add Quitline into the plan you've got an even better chance.
+Whichever method you choose, studies show that quitting smoking using nicotine replacement therapy (NRT) or prescribed tablets increases the likelihood of success.
+If you add support from Quitline into the mix, you've got an even better chance.
 Talk to your doctor or pharmacist about the best approach for you.

-If you feel like you've just had enough of cigarettes and want to stop immediately – go for it!
+If you feel like you've had enough of of smoking and want to stop immediately – go for it!
 Sometimes people who quit for good just stop on the spot.

-If quitting all at once is too big a step, then cutting down may be a way for you to start.
+If quitting all at once feels too big a step, then cutting down and quitting one step at a time may be a way for you to start.
+When you take it step by step, quitting becomes more doable.
+For tips on how to quit one step at a time, read our article on cutting down to quit.

 If you would like to provide feedback, please contact quit@quit.org.au